sanette/ubase.js/README.md

 + `set_malformed ( s )` : the given string `s` will be used to replace
   any malformed utf8 char.
 Default is '?'.
-+ `set_strip ( s )` : the given string `s` will replace any utf8 char
++ `set_strip ( s )` : the given string `s` will replace any non-ascii
-  that is not based on a latin char, like '→'.
+  utf8 char that is not based on a latin char, like '→'.
 Default is the empty string (hence the name "strip").

 Other helper functions: